 - Windows Mobile

-With RhoMobile it has a set of tools for building, testing, debugging, integrating, deploying and managing of apps.
+With RhoMobile it has a set of tools for building, testing, debugging, integrating, deploying and managing apps.

 What Exactly is Included: